Macular Degeneration Treatment

 What is Macular Degeneration?

-Macular degeneration is the leading cause of legal blindness in the United States.
+This condition is the leading cause of legal blindness in the United States.
 It is an age related condition resulting in damage to central vision where reading and recognition of faces and fine detail takes place.
-If one considers the eye to function similar to a camera, it is the “film equivalent” or retina that is damaged with macular degeneration.
+If one considers the eye to function similar to a camera, it is the “film equivalent” or retina that is damaged.
 The retina is a neural lining over the back of the eye.
 The central retina or macula is where vision is most sensitive.
 Damage here can produce very serious vision loss.

 Treatment for dry macular degeneration centers on nutritional support with vitamin supplements.
 Monitoring for wet changes is accomplished by routine visualization of an Amsler grid provided by your Vision Care Center eye doctor.
 If wet changes occur, medications designed to halt the visualization and further bleeding are available through your doctor at The Vision Care Center.